willhs/gracelang-file/README.md

- timer.js
-Timer functions for the Hopper interpreter.

-There are two methods:

-after(time : Number) do(action : Action) -> Timer
-Execute the given action after the given number of milliseconds have passed.

-every(time : Number) do(action : Action) -> Timer
-Execute the given action every time the given number of milliseconds have passed.

-A Timer object has a single method stop which cancels the timer.
+file.js

+Adds basic file system functionality for the 'hopper' fork of the Grace programming language such as reading the contents of a file, writing to a new or already existing file, and appending to a file.

 Licensing
-Copyright (C) 2014 Elizabeth Kim
+Copyright (C) 2014 Will Hardwick-Smith

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.